 Shopping in St. Augustine comes in two distinct varieties.
-There are some excellent options for outlet shopping like the St. Augustine Premium Outlets and the St. Augustine Outlets for when you are looking for specific name-brand stores.
+There are some excellent options for outlet shopping like the St. Augustine Premium Outlets.

 But if you are more interested in finding independent boutique shops in a great setting, St. George Street is the place to be.
 This great area combines the old historic feel of St. Augustine with lots of great shops and restaurants.

 Like most of the cities in Florida, there is no shortage of great places to eat in St. Augustine.
 If you are just starting to explore the city, there are three places that you absolutely must try.

 First off, The Blue Hen Cafe is the ultimate spot for breakfast, brunch, or lunch.
 You can tell without much effort that the food here is definitely made from scratch, and it all tastes fantastic.
 Their specialties are southern breakfast food like sausage biscuits and corned beef hash.